Schafer: How Gravie nudged into insurance, keeps finding capital

 But if you have more than 50 employees and fewer than maybe 500, Sen said, "You're sort of in that spot where an insurance company makes a lot of money off you."

 One of the things Gravie's business generates is detailed health insurance purchasing information.
-That's not the history of the care the employees have needed but what decisions on health plans they've made when it's effectively their own money.
+That's not the history of the care the employees have needed but what decisions on health plans they have made when it's effectively their own money.

 As it turns out, a small fraction of the employees in a health plan generate almost all the cost incurred by the plans.
 The majority of employees are just spending their own money for care under their deductible caps.